-Sales of services are recognised when a performance obligations is satisfied.
+Revenue from maintenance and service contracts are recognised when a performance obligations is satisfied.
 Usually, revenues from services are recognized over time by reference to the stage of completion on the basis of the actual service costs realised respective to the total expected service costs under the contract.